 If this pandemic carries with it any possibility of cultural awakening or mythic initiation of consciousness, then it’s very likely that the moment restrictions are lifted is the moment our people and planet’s future depends on mass economic disobedience.

-Not protests in the streets waving weapons, slogans, or flags.
-Not claims of revolution.
+No protests in the streets waving weapons, slogans, or flags required.
+No claims of revolution.
 No traffic.
 We could all go sit out on our roofs and stargaze.
 An uprising of stillness.
 A silent revolt.

 We’ve done our duty staying home to protect each other’s health.
 Now, perhaps, we have a duty to stay home to restore our civic bonds.